hydra-synthetic-biology/protocols/dissection/Endoderm Ectoderm Seperation.md

 This protocol is used to separate endoderm and ectoderm tissue layers in Hydra vulgaris for using in biophysical measurements and aggregate preparation.

-Proceed with aggregate preperation protocol or biophysical measurements.
+Proceed with dissociation protocol or biophysical measurements.